-The results of a poll of serviced apartment operators at the 2017 Serviced Apartment Summits in New York, Dubai and London illustrates the level of optimism amongst operators across Europe in particular.64 predicted to struggle.
-Bulgaria's presidency of the Council of the European Union is expected to fuel a boom in Sofia's serviced apartment sector,65 with 18,000 delegates expected to attend 230 events in Sofia.
+The results of a poll of serviced apartment operators at the 2017 Serviced Apartment Summits in New York, Dubai and London illustrates the level of optimism amongst operators across Europe in particular.

 Asked whether they are more or less confident about the prospects for the serviced apartment sector, 60% of Europe and Middle East-based operators were optimistic.
 64% of Europeans were more optimistic about their own business prospects, compared with 60% in the Middle East and 50% in the Americas.